lynnfaraday/aresmush.com/_root/tutorials/code/create-plugin/plugin-module.md

 ## Try It

-Create a file `traits.rb` in the `aresmush/plugins/traits` directory with the following code:
+Create a file `traits.rb` in the `aresmush/plugins/traits` folder with the following code:

     module AresMUSH
       module Traits